United States of America Mathematical Olympiad: Post-2002

 Since 2002, the USAMO has been a six-question, nine-hour mathematical proof competition spread out over two days.
 (The IMO uses the same format.)
 On each day, four and a half hours are given for three questions.

 Each question is graded on a scale from 0 to 7, with a score of 7 representing a proof that is mathematically sound.
 Thus, a perfect score is 42 points.
 The number of perfect papers each year has varied depending on test difficulty.
-Regardless, the top 12 scorers are all named contest winners.
+The top scorers are published by MAA and the recognition changes over the years.
+Please refer to Award section for more details.

 The scale of 0 to 7 goes as follows: